Stay up to date

 He began riding at the age of 6 in his native North Carolina.
 He has had success riding both hunters and jumpers.
 He was runner-up to Margie Goldstein for the 1989 AGA Rider of the Year Award.
 In 1991 aboard "Serengeti"' he won the Grand Prix of New York at the National Horse Show.
 This successful partnership continued in 1992, winning the $100,000 Crown Royal Grand Prix at the Hampton Classic and the Grand Prix of Devon.

-He has been on the grand prix tour for more than 10 years having ridden in his 1st Grand Prix during the Winter Equestrian Festival in Wellington, FL in 1989.
+Jimmy Torano has been on the grand prix tour for more than 25 years having ridden in his 1st Grand Prix during the Winter Equestrian Festival in Wellington, FL in 1989.
 Following his marriage to his wife Danielle, he spent several years building up his show barn JET Show Stables, Inc. in Fort Lauderdale, FL.
-In recent years, he achieved great success with “Lancier 4” owned by Sir Ruly Group out of Key Biscayne, FL.
+He achieved great success with “Lancier 4” owned by Sir Ruly Group.
 In 1998 the pair placed 2nd in the Sugarbush Grand Prix, 3rd in the Monmouth Grand Prix, 7th in the Budweiser Grand Prix De Penn National and 10th in the Grand Prix of New York at the National Horse Show at Madison Square Garden.

-A native of Tipperary, Kevin Babington began riding in Ireland before moving to the United States where he had his first taste of international success, earning the Leading Rider title at the CSIO National Horse Show in New York.
-That was the same year he began riding Saly Glassman’s Carling King, by the legendary Clover Hill, and together the pair became a consistent combination on the international show jumping scene.
+A native of Tipperary, Kevin Babington began riding in Ireland before moving to the United States, where he had his first taste of international success, earning the Leading Rider title at the CSIO National Horse Show in New York.
+The same year he began riding Saly Glassman’s Carling King, by the legendary Clover Hill, and together the pair became a consistent combination on the international show jumping scene.

 Schoelen won the 15-17 division riding Capone Z and Topping captured the blue ribbon in the 14 & Under division on Perfektionist, owned by Tracey Topping Kylie Schoelen and Capone Z Photo credit: Shawn McMillen Schoelen, of Toms River, NJ, received an 82 in the first round and an 89 in the second to secure her victory in the 15-17 division.
 The second round score caught her by surprise.
 "I was amazed.
 I never received a score that high before," said Schoelen.
 "I started out in third after the first round and I ended up winning.
 It feels great."
 Schoelen has only had her 8-year-old Zangersheide for two years, but she has really enjoyed the experience.
 "My horse is so awesome.
 I have had so much fun with him.
 He